-- You are a sub-tenant, lodger or live in a hostel
+- You pay ground rent or live in a tent

 How do I make a claim for Housing Benefit?

-If you wish to make a claim in person then please call in to see a Customer Service Officer at the Customer Services Centre, Market Place, Burton upon Trent or at Uttoxeter Library.
+If you need help in making your claim online, please visit our Customer Services Centre, Market Place, Burton upon Trent or at Uttoxeter Library.